ZamanWork/Atllas-Take-Home/README.md

 1. Then run `npm start` which should start both the server and the React client.

-**⚠️PLEASE MAKE SURE THAT YOU INSTALL GIT AND COMMIT ALL CHANGES ON TO MASTER⚠️**

 ## Technical Notes

 - The server is running with [nodemon](https://nodemon.io/) which will automatically restart for you when you modify and save a file.